RS-CQ/portfolio/README.md

 8. Su, Runbo, Arbia Riahi Sfar, and Pascal Moyal.
 "Game theoretical analysis of strategy changes and influence factors in Crowdsourcing IoT systems."
 DCOSS-IoT 2024.
 2024.
 [DOI](https://doi.org/10.1109/DCOSS-IoT61029.2024.00048), [pdf](https://hal.science/hal-04564953/document)
 9. PhD [Thesis](https://theses.fr/api/v1/document/2024LORR0054) (July 2024)

+## Projects
+1. [COMMITS](https://commits.loria.fr/) short for COnverged coMMunication, control and scheduling Infrastructure for multi pods-based Transport Systems (_Sept.
+2024 - Present_): This project aims to develop a converged communication, control and scheduling infrastructure to build a cyber-physical system for managing the Urbanloop transport network at a large scale.
+2. [MATCHES](https://anr.fr/Project-ANR-18-CE40-0019) short for Matching Architectures that Connect heterogeneous users and healthcare Efficient Systems (_Oct..
+2020 - June.
+2024_): This project aims to analyze the main mathematical properties of this stochastic matching model, and to develop the tools to optimize its behavior.

 ## Teaching Experience
 -2021-2022  (Engineer's/Master's degree, at ENSEM): 1).
 Algorithms and programming (Python); &emsp; 2).
 Algorithms and object-oriented programming (Python+Java)